Course Title: Genetics and Molecular Biology

 You will learn in this course by:

-• attendance at on-campus and/or online lectures , tutorials and practicals where syllabus material will be presented and explained, and the subject will be illustrated with demonstrations and examples;
+• attendance at on-campus and/or online lectures , tutorials and in-person practicals where syllabus material will be presented and explained, and the subject will be illustrated with demonstrations and examples;

 • completion of tutorial questions and laboratory projects designed to give further practice in the application of theory and procedures, and to give feedback on your progress and understanding;